Job Description

 The duties of a dLCV Board member are to:

-4. monitor agency finances and assure compliance with federal and state regulations and other funding requirements;
+5. Monitor agency finances and assure compliance with federal and state regulations and other funding requirements; and

-6. represent a positive image of dLCV, its mission and philosophies.
+6. Represent a positive image of dLCV, its mission, and its philosophies.

-A dLCV Board member should have a personal familiarity or understanding of disability issues for persons living in the Commonwealth of Virginia; and have the time and energy to devote to playing a leadership role in dLCV’s efforts to carry out its mission including a desire to promote independence, choice and self-determination by people with disabilities.
-Additionally, a member should have experience, (or desire to develop experience) in working collectively with a large group of peers, with diverse backgrounds and expertise, to reach consensus on key issues, including being able to delegate tasks to experienced directors, and building collegiality amongst the Board.
+A dLCV Board member should have a personal familiarity or understanding of disability issues for persons living in the Commonwealth of Virginia; and have the time and energy to devote to playing a leadership role in dLCV’s efforts to carry out its mission including a desire to promote independence, choice, and self-determination by people with disabilities.
+Additionally, a member should have experience, (or desire to develop expertise) in working collectively with a large group of peers, with diverse backgrounds and expertise, to reach a consensus on key issues, including being able to delegate tasks to experienced directors and building collegiality amongst the Board.